onzfonz/comp227/src/content/4/en/part4b.md

 })
 ```

-The test output is grouped according to the <i>describe</i> blocks:
+The test output is grouped according to the `describe` blocks:

 ![jest output showing grouped describe blocks](../../images/4/7.png)